According to the lucky owner of this custom FJ Cruiser, off-road perfection takes time… and a plan.

-Building a 4X4 is best done with hindsight in mind.
+Here’s one of the neatest customs from the Unsealed 4X4 vault, and building a 4X4 like this Custom FJ Cruiser is best done with hindsight.
 It’s only through experiences and failures that we’re able to decide not only what works and what doesn’t, but (more importantly) what we actually want.
 It’s the reason we see people building multiple setups time and time again.
-Suspension lifts go up and down, storage systems go from simple to complex and back again, and bar work ranges from five-poster kangaroo killers to comp style tube.
+Suspension lifts go up and down, storage systems go from simple to complex and back again, and bar-work ranges from five-poster kangaroo killers to comp-style tube.
 All of this often while we’re still at the drawing stage.

 Neil reckons some of his earliest memories are of camping – in the front yard if the folks didn’t co-operate with a trip away in Dad’s well-loved 4X4.
 Neil was so keen, he’d even give up his time with his mates to impress Dad or make him feel guilty by giving the good old family fourby a scrub down and spit polish.

 Now as the years rolled by, Neil’s finally laid the Malvern Star Chopper to rest and got his own off-road adventurer.
 He reckons that no longer than a month goes by without the urge to pack up the FJ for a fun day trip or a longer camp-out with his wife and young son Tyler whose first camping experience was at the tender age of one.